 Help & Support

 The Library staff are happy to help you.
 If you would like a personal tour of the Library please contact your Subject Librarian to make an appointment.
-Alternatively contact the Library Desk.
+Alternatively contact the Help Desk.

 For instruction in the use of specialist software, hardware and equipment, please arrange an appointment via Dave Percival.